dfinity/motoko/design/Funds.md

 reply, the received funds can be accepted, in part or in whole, and added to the canister balance, by specifying a subset of the allocated funds to consume.
 The remainder of the received funds is refunded to the sender (via the success callback).
-Every success callback receives a refund (the one sent by the callee's reply).
-Though automatically added to the senders' current balance, the refund is available for inspection and cannot, I believe, be deduced from the difference of the old and new balance prior to the call (due to interference).
+Thus every success callback receives a refund (the one sent by the callee's reply).
+Though automatically added to the senders' current balance, the refund is available for inspection and cannot, I believe, be deduced from the difference of the old and new balance prior to the call (due to possible interference).

 ## Motoko design(s)